EVORA-project/evora-ontology/models/docs/Protein.md

     name: typeOfFunctionalCharacterization
     description: Refers to the classification of a protein based on the specific type of functional analysis performed to determine its biological activities and roles.
-Possible values include "Enzymatic" (the protein has been characterized for its enzyme activity) and "Antigenic" (the protein has been characterized for its ability to elicit an immune response).
+Possible values include 'Enzymatic' (the protein has been characterized for its enzyme activity) and 'Antigenic' (the protein has been characterized for its ability to elicit an immune response).
     title: type of functional Characterization
     domain_of: